onnx/onnx/docs/Operators.md

   specified by the 'to' argument and returns an output tensor of the same size in the converted type.
 The 'to' argument must be one of the data types specified in the 'DataType' enum field in the TensorProto message.
-  NOTE: Casting to and from strings is not supported yet.

 #### Version

-This version of the operator has been available since version 6 of the default ONNX operator set.
+This version of the operator has been available since version 9 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#Cast-1">Cast-1</a>
+Other versions of this operator: <a href="Changelog.md#Cast-1">Cast-1</a>, <a href="Changelog.md#Cast-6">Cast-6</a>

 #### Attributes